Fraunhofer-AISEC/gallia/docs/env.md

   Disables autodiscovery of the config.

 GALLIA_LOGLEVEL
-: When `setup_logging()` is called without an argument this environment variable is read to set the loglevel.
+: When {meth}`gallia.log.setup_logging()` is called without an argument this environment variable is read to set the loglevel.
   Supported value are: `trace`, `debug`, `info`, `notice`, `warning`, `error`, `critical`.
   As an alternative, the int values from 0 to 7 can be used.
   Mostly useful in own scripts or tests.